jackjamieson/casa2/README.txt

 - CasanovaPrelude is a required project.
 - Game code is in Pong/pong/Program.fs
 - MenuUtils is not currently needed, it is for future developments.

+GUIVersion is an experiment by Sean with the Casanova launcher - it is not required.